 Legal executives, like solicitors, need to keep up-to-date with changes and developments in the law and are required to complete training throughout their careers.
-They are eligible for judicial posts and, under the 2007 Legal Services Act, can become partners or managers in certain practices, although as of July 2013 they have not been granted independent practice rights.
+They are eligible for judicial posts and, under the 2007 Legal Services Act, can become partners or managers in certain practices.

 Training as a legal executive is cheaper and less competitive than for a solicitor; it is possible to go on to qualify as a solicitor after becoming chartered.

 Jobs are advertised in specialist publications including Law Society Gazette and the Chartered Institute of Legal Executives' (CILEx) Journal.
 Recruitment agencies occasionally advertise positions for qualified staff.

 To become a legal executive you must become a fellow of The Chartered Institute of Legal Executives (CILEx).
 This can be attained by passing the CILEx professional qualification in law and completing a minimum of three years' supervised legal experience.
 You train while you work, through day-release to a local college, part-time working/studying or distance learning.

 There are routes into becoming a legal executive for both graduates and school leavers.
 For non-law graduates or school leavers, it takes on average four years to complete the academic qualifications.
 The minimum academic requirements for entry are four GCSEs at C grade or above including English, or equivalent qualifications.